 Paul Barresi - Professor

-Before arriving at SNHU in 2001, Dr. Paul Barresi helped to advise Fortune 500 companies in complex environmental compliance matters at one of Boston's biggest law firms; taught legal practice skills to law students; explored the interpretation and implementation of forestry law and policy in Poland and Albania as a visiting scholar in the Development Law Service of the Food and Agriculture Organization of the United Nations, and for a decade was certified as an associate wildlife biologist by The Wildlife Society.
-As Professor of Political Science and Environmental Law at SNHU, he teaches courses in U.S., comparative, and international environmental law, politics and sustainability, the American legal tradition, legal reasoning and the Constitution,and American politics.
-He also coordinates SNHU's Environmental Management, Law and Politics, and Pre-Law.
+Before joining SNHU's faculty in 2001, Dr. Paul Barresi helped to advise Fortune 500 companies in complex environmental compliance matters at one of Boston's biggest law firms; taught legal practice skills to law students; explored the interpretation and implementation of forestry law and policy on-site in Poland and Albania as a visiting scholar in the Development Law Service of the Food and Agriculture Organization of the United Nations; and for a decade was certified as an associate wildlife biologist by The Wildlife Society.
+As Professor of Political Science and Environmental Law at SNHU, he teaches courses in U.S., comparative, and international environmental law, politics, and policy; the American legal tradition; world legal traditions; legal reasoning and the Constitution; and American politics.
+Barresi also coordinates SNHU's programs in Environmental Management, Law and Politics, and Pre-Law.
 He was nominated for an SNHU Excellence in Teaching Award in both 2009-10 and 2010-11.

 Barresi's scholarly work has been published or is in press in three languages on four continents.
-He is the author or co-author of chapters in several books, including the leading U.S. treatise on the law of hazardous waste, the first reference handbook on environmental leadership, two volumes of the longest-running book series on sustainability education and communication, and the original Massachusetts Environmental Law Handbook, and a collection of papers by non-Chinese scholars on China's efforts to build an "ecological civilization" (in press).
-He also is the author of articles in the Chinese Journal of International Law, the Macquarie Journal of International and Comparative Environmental Law (Australia), the Tulane Environmental Law Journal, the Colorado Journal of International Environmental Law and Policy, Interdisciplinary Environment Review, and Naukovyi Visnyk [Scientific Forester] (Ukraine), among other publications.
-He is the Founding Chair of the Northeastern Political Science Association's Section on Environmental Politics and Policy, has served on the Executive Committee of the National Council for Science and the Environment's Council of Environmental Deans and Directors, and is active in the Interdisciplinary Environmental Association, where he serves on the editorial board of Interdisciplinary Environmental Review.
+He is the author or co-author of chapters in several books, including the leading U.S. treatise on the law of hazardous waste, the world's first reference handbook on environmental leadership, two volumes of the longest-running book series on sustainable development education and communication, the original Massachusetts Environmental Law Handbook, and a collection of papers by non-Chinese scholars on China's efforts to build an "ecological civilization" (in press).
+He also is the author of articles in the Chinese Journal of International Law, the Colorado Journal of International Environmental Law and Policy, the Interdisciplinary Environmental Review, the Macquarie Journal of International and Comparative Environmental Law, the Pace Environmental Law Review, and the Tulane Environmental Law Journal, among other publications.
+Barresi is Founding Chair of the Northeastern Political Science Association's Section on Environmental Politics and Policy, has served on the Executive Committee of the National Council for Science and the Environment's Council of Environmental Deans and Directors, and is active in the Interdisciplinary Environmental Association, where he serves on the editorial board of Interdisciplinary Environmental Review.
 He also reads Russian, and is learning to read and to speak Mandarin Chinese.